 People who accidentally bite their tongues sometimes notice a swollen bump for a few days after the injury.
 Burns from hot liquids or foods are another common cause of tongue injuries.

 Some people also develop blisters on the tongue or gums.
 These blisters can be very painful and may last a week or more.

-Some people notice that certain foods seem to trigger canker sores.
-However, the cause of canker sores is still poorly understood.
+Some people notice that certain foods trigger canker sores.
+However, experts are not sure of the exact cause.

-Most canker sores go away on their own, but some may become very painful and necessitate a trip to the doctor.
+Most canker sores go away on their own, but some may become very painful, and a person may wish to consult a doctor.

 Food intolerances and allergic reactions may cause bumps on the tongue or make it swell.
-Sudden, immediate swelling of the whole tongue could be a sign of a dangerous reaction known as anaphylaxis.
+Sudden, immediate swelling of the whole tongue could be a sign of a dangerous reaction called anaphylaxis.

-A person should seek immediate medical assistance if they are:
+A person should seek immediate medical assistance if they:

-- experiencing swelling of the lips, mouth, or tongue
+- experience swelling of the lips, mouth, or tongue

 An infection in the mouth or on the tongue may cause swelling and pain at the site of the infection.
-If the tongue swells after being bitten or as a result of a significant injury, it is important to see a doctor.
+If the tongue swells after being bitten or due to a significant injury, it is important to see a doctor.